-- Iwu MM: Ethanomedicine and drug discovery.
-Amsterdam, Elsevier science 2002: 191.
+- Iwu MM: Ethnomedicine and drug discovery.
+Amsterdam, Elsevier Science 2002: 191.

 - González-Gallego J, Sánchez-Campos S and Tuñón MJ: Anti-inflammatory properties of dietary flavonoids.
 Nutr Hosp 2007; 22: 287-293.

-- Adaramoye OA and Adeyemi EO: Hypoglycaemic and hypolipidaemic effects of fractions from kolaviron, a biflavonoid complex from Garcinia kola in streptozotocin-induced diabetes mellitus rats.
+- Adaramoye OA and Adeyemi EO: Hypoglycaemic and hypolipidaemic effects of fractions from kolaviron, a bioflavonoid complex from Garcinia kola in streptozotocin-induced diabetes mellitus rats.
 The Journal of Pharmacy and Pharmacology 2006; 58(1): 121-8.

 - Nwangwa EK: Effects of Garcinia kola on the lipid profile of alloxan-induced diabetic Wistar rats.
 British Journal of Pharmacology and Toxicology 2012; 3(2): 39-42.